 You are free to use the resources on Texturelabs.org for almost anything.
-The only restrictions are fairly simple, and state that you may not re-distibute or sell the materials in their original form or as part of a design template.
+The only restrictions are fairly simple, and state that you may not re-distribute or sell the materials in their original form or as part of a design template.
 Specifically, the resources cannot be used to create texture packs, clip art, a texture website, sold as stock images or as part of a Photoshop template, or included as textures for a stock 3D model.

 You are not required to credit Texturelabs in your work (but a shout-out is always appreciated).

 - In commercial broadcast video, including film, television, motion graphics, and special effects applications.

 - To create YouTube and other online videos, as long as the video is not offered as a template or stock footage product.

 - To create physical end products offered for sale, including in-store display materials and product packaging.

 - To create published projects, including books, magazines, pamphlets, posters, flyers, and brochures.

 - To create video game scenes, menus, or levels, as long as the end product for sale is the video game, and not a template used to create other video games.

 - To create print, outdoor, and digital advertising.

 - To create t-shirts and apparel, including those intended for sale, as long as the textures are an integrated part of the design.